Flexor carpi ulnaris muscle: Tendon

 The tendon of flexor carpi ulnaris can be seen on the anterior surface of the distal forearm.
 On a person's distal forearm, just before the wrist, there are either two or three tendons.
 The tendon of the flexor carpi ulnaris is the most medial (closest to the little finger) of these.
 The most lateral one is the tendon of flexor carpi radialis muscle, and the middle one, not always present, is the tendon of palmaris longus.

 Function

 The muscle, like all flexors of the forearm, can be strengthened by exercises that resist its flexion.
 A wrist roller can be used and wrist curls with dumbbells can also be performed.
 These exercises are used to prevent injury to the ulnar collateral ligament of elbow joint.

 Variability

 The muscle can be doubled as accessory flexor carpi ulnaris muscle and is often accompanied by concomitant variants.

 Clinical significance

 Ulnar entrapment by the aponeurosis of the two heads of the flexor carpi ulnaris muscle may cause cubital tunnel syndrome.

-Tendon of flexor carpi ulnaris can be used for tendon transfer.
+The tendon of flexor carpi ulnaris can be used for tendon transfer.